 Climate Manifesto launched by Manchester’s young people: “ambitious, bold and challenging”

-The Manchester Climate Change Youth Board launched their manifesto in October, the manifesto consisting of 7 priorities and 35 individual climate action policies is the first of its kind in Greater Manchester and sets out actions young people would like to see taken to get to carbon zero.
+The Manchester Climate Change Youth Board launched their manifesto in October, the manifesto consisting of 7 priorities and 35 individual climate action policies is the first of its kind in Greater Manchester and sets out actions young people would like to see taken to get to zero carbon.

 The manifesto calls on organisations across Manchester including businesses, public organisations, and education providers to take action to ensure climate action is a central focus.
 The scope and ambition for the manifesto is wide and if adopted by institutional leaders in the city, would put the Manchester young people at the heart of policy and direction on the green agenda.